L05/p5.touchgui/docs/Global.md

 ```
 ##### Description
-Creates a new `GuiContext` object, which retains and computes all of the information regarding your GUI, including style, user input, and object states.
+Creates a new `Guit` object, which retains and computes all of the information regarding your GUI, including style, user input, and object states.
 This should be called from within your sketch's `setup()` function.

 ##### Syntax
 ```javascript